Jisr ash-Shughur

 Jisr ash-Shughūr (جِسْرُ ٱلشُّغُورِ, /ar/, also rendered as Jisser ash-Shughour and other spellings), known in antiquity as Seleucobelus (Σελευκόβηλος), is a city in the Idlib Governorate in northwestern Syria.
-Situated at an altitude of 170 m above sea level on the Orontes river.
+Situated at an altitude of 170 m above sea level on the Orontes River.
 The city was the headquarters of the Turkistan Islamic Party in Syria during the civil war.

 History

 Jisr ash-Shughūr has long been an important stopping point on trade routes.
 It is situated on the main route between Latakia, which is 75 km to the west, and Aleppo, which is 104 km to the east.
-Located in the rich alluvial plain of the Ghab valley on the eastern side of the an-Nusayriyah Mountains (also known as Jebel Ansariye), the area has been continuously inhabited for over 10,000 years.
+Located in the rich alluvial plain of the Ghab Plain on the eastern side of the Syrian Coastal Mountain Range, the area has been continuously inhabited for over 10,000 years.

 The ancient city of Qarqar is thought to have been situated some 7 km south of the modern town, which was established in Hellenistic times as the city of Seleucia ad Belum.
 The Romans called it Niaccuba and built a stone bridge there across the Orontes.
-During the Crusader era, there was Chastel Rugia to the east, and another two castles, "Qalat ash-Shughr" and "Bakās", which formed the complex of ash-Shughr and Bakās to the northwest of Jisr ash-Shughūr, to be used to defend the region, until they were captured by Saladin in 1188.
+During the Crusader era, Chastel Rugia was to the east, and another two castles formed the complex of ash-Shughr and Bakās to the northwest of Jisr ash-Shughūr to defend the region, until they were captured by Saladin in 1188.